sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 * [Pylint][]: This is a python program that actually takes care of the linting task.
 * [SublimeLinter-pylint][]: This is the plug-in that connects the display ability of SublimeLinter with the Pylint engine.

-To set this up required five or so different tutorials, so I am unifying these into one, which I am presenting here.
+To set all of these up required five or so different tutorials operating in parallel with some extra Googling thrown in for good measure.
+I am unifying these into one more simple tutorial, which I am presenting here to hopefully save readers some time.

 I'm going to doing this tutorial on a Mac that uses Python 2.7.
 These steps should all apply to a *nix system, although Python pathing might be different on Windows.

-### Installation Steps
+#### Installation Steps

 ## Step 0: Prerequisites